Judith Yinyika Chambers

-Judith was born in the bush at a place called Mitika, near Jameson community in 1958.
+Judith was born in the bush at a place called Mitika near Jameson Community in 1958.
 Judith’s mother was well-known Tjanpi artist and painter Carol Maatja Golding and her father was Billy Golding.
-Judith went to school in Warburton mission school and later at Docker River school.
+Judith went to school at the Warburton Mission and later at Docker River.
 Once she finished school she began working with Ngaanyatjarra Health.
 She later married and had three sons.
-Judith now lives in the remote community of Warakurna, Western Australia, approximately 800 km south west of Alice Springs, and 1700 km north east of Perth and has a population of approximately 200 Ngaanyatjarra people.
-As such, Judith is a fluent in both Ngaanyatjarra and English.
+Judith now lives in the remote community of Warakurna, Western Australia, approximately 800 kilometres south-west of Alice Springs, and 1700 kilometres north-east of Perth and has a population of approximately 200 Ngaanyatjarra people.
+As such, Judith is fluent in both Ngaanyatjarra and English.

-Judith is an accomplished weaver, making baskets and fibre sculptures from desert grasses growing close to her home.
-Judith is renowned for her flat sculptural works which tell stories of the Ngaanyatjarra Lands both historical and contemporary.
-Judith also uses the animals from her country as inspiration, including ‘camp dogs’, birds, goannas, porcupines or rabbits.
+Judith is an accomplished weaver, making both baskets and fibre sculptures from desert grasses that grow close to her home in Warakurna.
+Judith is renowned for her flat sculptural works which tell stories of the Ngaanyatjarra Lands, both historical and contemporary.
+Judith also uses the animals from her country as inspiration, including camp dogs, birds, goannas, porcupines and rabbits.
 Ancestral figures also inspire her work.
 Judith also paints with Warakurna Artists.